OpenVoiceOS/ovos-docker/docs/getting-started/docker/installation/basic.md

 !!! danger "Resources overhead"

-    To reduce the potential ressources overhead due to the image downloads and extracts, the `--parallel x` option could be added in order to process the images by batch of `x` *(where `x` is an integer)*.
+    To reduce the potential ressources overhead due to the image downloads and extractions, the `--parallel x` option could be added to the command in order to process the images by batch of `x` *(where `x` is an integer)*.

 ## Containers status

-At this point of the installation, here are the containers that should be running.
+At this point of the installation, here are the containers that should be up and running.

 === "Docker"